Azure-Samples/active-directory-dotnet-graphapi-directoryextensions-web/OrgChart/readme.txt

 Types and Limitations
 Currently “User”, “Group”, “TenantDetail”, “Device”, “Application” and “ServicePrincipal” entities can be extended with “String” type or “Binary” type single-valued attributes.
 String type extensions can have maximum of 256 characters and binary extensions are limited to 256 bytes.
 100 extension values (across ALL types and ALL applications) can be written to any single object.
 Prefix searches on extensions are limited to 71 characters for string searches and 207 bytes for searches on binary extensions.

-Preparing your Application to Register Extensions
-When your Application is consented to read or write in your tenant, a service principal is created in your tenant.
+Preparing your Application to Register Directory Extensions When your Application is consented to read or write in your tenant, a service principal is created in your tenant.
 In order to register directory extensions, your this service principal must be a member of the “Company Administrator” role.
 In order to add your Application service principal to the “Company Administrator” role the following PowerShell commands may be helpful:
 Get-MsolServicePrincipal – to retrieve the ObjectId for the service principal corresponding to your Application Get-MsolRole – to retrieve the ObjectId for your “Company Administrator” role in your tenant